homelabwithkevin/docs.homelabwithkevin.com/src/content/docs/costs/cdn.md

 ---

 ## CDN Pricing
+Pricing for Video Encoding, storage, and the like.

+## Video Encoding
 ### Notes
 - mux, Azure, and AWS are pricing per minute
 - Cloudflare is a base price